 In order to check working conditions and environments and to ensure safe working practices are being followed, LPW will:

 - Undertake continual visual inspection of the workshop space, kitchens, toilets, corridors, entrances, fire exits and escape routes – in order to ensure that they are free of obstruction, appropriately lit and free from trip and slip hazards generally.

 – Report and record every accident/incident, incidence of work-related ill health or report of a dangerous occurrence at committee meetings.

 – Make regular updates to the health and safety policy and procedures as required.

-East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.
+East Street Arts, whom the Cooperative rents space from, will ensure a fire risk assessment for the premises at Patrick Studios will be undertaken at least every 6 months and will ensure that appropriate consequential measures are undertaken.